 Ranch Bowl Seats

-Larry contacted the final president of the Ranch Bowl entertainment complex, Mike Brannan, when it sadly closed its doors for the last time in May of 2005.
-Larry owned a bowling alley in Plattsmouth Nebraska at the time and was looking to salvage alley equipment for his venue.
+Hollywood Candy contacted the final president of the Ranch Bowl entertainment complex, Mike Brannan, when it sadly closed its doors for the last time in May of 2005.
+A member of Hollywood Candy’s leadership owned a bowling alley in Plattsmouth Nebraska at the time and was looking to salvage alley equipment for his venue.
 Many of the seats made their way down to his alley in Plattsmouth, but these two were saved, and eventually found their way here, to grace the grand entrance of Hollywood Candy.
 This is where you can find Jake and Elwood waiting to join you for a quick selfie.

 The bagatelle collection was much more labor intensive to accumulate than the pinball or pics.
-Fascinated by the game that served as the analog impetus of pinball itself, Larry spent years searching out smaller collections amassing what is now greater than 150 of the game boards
+Fascinated by the game that served as the analog impetus of pinball itself, our team spent years searching out smaller collections amassing what is now greater than 150 of the game boards

 What began as a unexplainable lack of belief in the potential profitability of jelly beans in general, quickly became the largest selection of Jelly Belly varieties in the state of Nebraska.
 Fighting his instincts, the Founder committed significant capital investment in order to procure the equipment that has now become the most beanerific spot in Omaha.